 Schedule: Held online on Zoom from 11:00 am – 3:30 pm EDT on Saturday, Oct.
 23, 2021.

-The OBCGS Annual Workshop is quickly taking shape.
+The OBCGS Annual Workshop is coming soon and we are excited to announce that Diane Richard will be our invited speaker for the two morning sessions.
 Are you searching for your ancestors before they settled in Western NC?
 Are you wondering where some of those ancestors moved and why those pastures seemed greener?
 Most of us with roots in these mountains have asked ourselves these questions, as we follow our kin through generations.
 This 4½ hour Zoom webinar will provide information about some of the paths followed by families into and out of WNC from the early 1700s to the mid-1900s.

 Presenter: Diane L. Richard, a Raleigh, NC resident, is a professional genealogy and family history researcher, lecturer and author.
 She has been doing genealogy research since 1987, focusing professionally since 2003 on records for North Carolina and southern states.
 Through her business, Mosaic Research and Project Management (MosaicRPM), www.mosaicrpm.com, she provides genealogy, family history and general history research services as well as presentations for local, state and national genealogical organizations.
 She regularly contributes to Internet Genealogy and Your Genealogy Today.
 She has authored over 500 articles on genealogy topics.
 In 2019 she published, Tracing Your Ancestors — African American Research: A Practical Guide (Moorshead Publications).
 Since 2016 she has been editor of the North Carolina Genealogical Society (NCGS) journal.
 “I have spent the last decade doing more and more research into the records of North Carolina and the adjacent states of Virginia, South Carolina, Tennessee, and Georgia along with migration paths to the Mississippi River. …I have researched all kinds of records in the state from the coast to the mountains,…including working with the descendants of ex-slaves to try to determine their ancestry.”
 Her presentations include research tips, techniques, tools and strategies, under-utilized resource collections [online and in libraries], accompanied by a resources handout.